Harpers Ferry Area

 Wild Wonderful West Virginia

-The start of the Shenandoah Valley is actually in West Virginia in the Harpers Ferry area.
-At the confluence of the Potomac and Shenandoah rivers (known as The Point), you’ll find the town of Harpers Ferry.
-It’s home to both Harpers Ferry National Historical Park and the Appalachian Trail Visitor Center.
+Did you know the Shenandoah Valley actually starts in West Virginia?
+Where the Potomac and Shenandoah rivers meet, you find the town of Harpers Ferry.
+It’s home to Harpers Ferry National Historical Park as well as the Appalachian Trail Visitor Center.
 And there’s plenty of recreation because of the two scenic rivers.
 Tubing and kayaking are popular.
 Or just cast a line and see what bites!

 Next door you’ll find Shepherdstown, named by Budget Travel as “One of America’s coolest towns.”
 It’s also one of the oldest towns in West Virginia.
 For example, stop by the James Rumsey Monument and learn about the country’s first steamboat.
 Shepherdstown is also known for it’s ghost tours.
 Be sure to say hello to Tour Mascot Cecil the Cat.
 He’s a town celebrity!

-Finish up your visit to the Harpers Ferry region with stops in Martinsburg and Berkeley Springs.
+Complete your visit to the Harpers Ferry region with stops in Martinsburg and Berkeley Springs.
 While in Martinsburg, enjoy a show at the puppet theater.
 And be sure to take a tour of the Martinsburg Roundhouse.
 After your visit, unwind at nearby Berkeley Springs.
-Again, Washington’s influence is part of the region as he often brought his family here?
-The town’s namesake are the warm springs that run through the state park.
+Again, Washington’s influence is part of the region as he often brought his family here.
+The town’s namesake is the warm springs that run through the state park.
 In fact, Berkeley Springs is known as “America’s first spa”.
-Kids enjoy catching minnows and playing in the water.
+Kids enjoy catching minnows while playing in the water.

-Enjoy your stay in the Harpers Ferry region while spending time with our Kids Trail partners.
-Below scroll down to see this area’s partners and use the drop down menu to sort them by your child’s interests.
+Enjoy your stay in the Harpers Ferry region while on the Kids Trail.
+Learn more about the stops, use the drop down menu to sort them by interest and plan your itinerary.